dwango/fialyzer/docs/derivation-rules.md

 A ⊢ fun m:f/a : τ, (τ ⊆ any()) ∧ (τm ⊆ atom()) ∧ (τf ⊆ atom()) ∧ (τa ⊆ number()) ∧ Cm ∧ Cf ∧ Ca
 ```

-The following derivation rules are differences from the original paper.
+The following derivation rules are the differences from the original paper.

+- LET is fixed: `e2`, not `e`.
 - LETREC is modified: restricted by local functions.
 - ABS is modified: `τ` and constrained function are omitted.
 - PAT is modified: type of `g` is `boolean()`, not `true`.
+- CASE is fixed: `τ`, not `τi`.
 - LOCALFUN is added.
 - MFA is added.
 - MFAEXPR is added.